-All print copies of theses to be sent to the Bindery should be submitted to the student’s Department Coordinator, along with a Bindery Information Form (see above) for each copy submitted.
-The Department Coordinator will deliver the theses to Chris Curcio (x6663) in the library, who will send them to the bindery in Nebraska.
-The library will charge back departments $10 each for department and student copies.
+All print copies of theses to be sent to the Bindery should be submitted to the student’s department administrative assistant, along with a Thesis Bindery Information Form for each copy of each thesis submitted.
+The department administrative assistant will deliver the theses to Chris Curcio, room 223 in the library, who will send them to the Bindery in Nebraska.
+The library will charge departments $15 each for department and/or student copies.

 All theses should include a title page that includes the following: title, department, degree, author, Colorado College and graduation date.
 Sample title page

-Because theses will be readily available on Digital CC, many departments may wish to reevaluate whether bound, print departmental copies are still desired.
-However, if a department wishes to continue binding copies of theses, the cost to the department is $10 per theses and will be charged via journal entry along with any charges for personal copies.
+Because theses, for most departments, are readily available through the library’s digital repository, departments may wish to reevaluate whether bounded print departmental copies are still desired.
+If a department wishes to continue binding copies of theses, the cost to the department is $15 per thesis and will be charged via journal entry along with any charges for personal copies.

-The Department Coordinator is responsible for checking that the thesis meets department requirements.
-The library will not check for errors.
-Re-dos are done at the expense of the department.
-The department copies to be bound should be delivered to Chris Curcio (x6663) in the library, who will send them to the bindery in Nebraska.
+Re-do’s are done at the expense of the department.
+The department copies to be bound should be delivered to Chris Curcio, room 223 in the library, who will send them to the Bindery in Nebraska.

-Each department thesis copy must be accompanied by a completed Thesis Bindery Information Form (see above).
+Each department thesis copy must be accompanied by a completed Thesis Bindery Information Form.

 Each department has been pre-assigned a particular color for the cover binding and the spine stamp.

-Department coordinators will be notified when the bound theses have returned from the bindery and are ready for pick-up.
+Department administrative assistants will be notified by Chris Curcio when the bound theses have returned from the Bindery and are ready for pick-up.

-When bound theses return from the bindery, the department will deliver or mail personal copies to students.
-Students should make sure that their Department Coordinator has a current mailing address before leaving campus.
+When bound theses return from the Bindery, the department will deliver or mail personal copies to students.
+Students should make sure that their department administrative assistant has a current mailing address before leaving campus.

-Submit a Thesis Bindery Information Form (see above) attached to each personal copy you are submitting.
+Submit a Thesis Bindery Information Form attached to each personal copy you are submitting.

 Standard binding for student copies is black with gold lettering.

 If you submit your thesis electronically (see department links at the top), the library will preserve your thesis in perpetuity, and a printed copy is NOT needed.
-However, if you are not submitting your thesis electronically, please DO submit a printed copy for the physical library collection.
+Because of limited shelving space, the library no longer catalogs or shelves theses, unless the department absolutely requires it.

-Although it is the responsibility of the student to submit their thesis in accordance with the checklist on the Bindery Information Form (see above, including correct information on the title page, specified margin sizes, and that all pages are included and in order), the Department Coordinator needs to double-check that these guidelines have been met before delivering the theses to Chris Curcio in the Library.
-The Library will double-check for errors before shipping them to the bindery.
-If any are found, the theses will be returned to the Department Coordinator.
+Although it is the responsibility of students to submit their thesis in accordance with the checklist on the Thesis Bindery Information Form (including correct information on the title page, specified margin sizes, and that all pages are included and in order), the department administrative assistant needs to double-check that these guidelines have been met before delivering the theses to Chris Curcio, room 223 in the Library.

 Bindery shipments are sent out once a month and will be returned the next month.
 The deadline is NOON on the following dates:

-If there are any questions about binding print copies, please call Chris Curcio (Acquisitions Coordinator) at extension 6663 or email Chris Curcio
+If there are any questions about binding print copies, please call Chris Curcio (Acquisitions Coordinator) at 719-389-6663 or email Chris Curcio